Logistics contract management software is software for managing carrier, broker, customer, warehouse, insurance, and service agreements.

 Zero Down Supply Chain Solutions estimates that freight billing errors cost mid-market shippers 3 to 7% of total freight spend annually.
 Base rates, fuel surcharges, accessorial fees, detention charges, reclassification fees.
 The invoices are complex and the errors are buried.

 The only way to dispute an overcharge is to produce the contract.
-The rate agreement that specifies what the carrier can and cannot bill.
+That's the rate agreement that specifies what the carrier can and cannot bill.

 If the agreement says the fuel surcharge is capped at a certain index, but the invoice bills a flat percentage, that’s recoverable money.
 But only if you can find the agreement and point to the clause.